RobTillaart/infiniteAverage/README.md

 ### 0.1.5

-Fixed a rounding error of the whole part when dividing by 2.
+- Fixed a rounding error of the whole part when dividing by 2.
+- Fixed threshold code

 ## Operation